Hall Costume Contest Rules

 - Costumes will be judged on a variety of criteria, including craftsmanship and overall effect.
 The winners will be announced during the Masquerade Awards Ceremony Saturday evening.

-- All entries are strongly encouraged to bring reference material for their costume(s).
-While we will not turn away entries that do not bring reference material, the absence of reference material could greatly affect your final score.
-Not all judges know all characters, so it is in everyone's best interest to bring a color picture (or several) if at all possible.
+- All entries are REQUIRED to bring Work in Progress and reference material for their costume(s).
+Not all judges know all characters, so it is in everyone's best interest to bring a color picture (or several).
 The reference should depict the details of the costume you are presenting.
-Please do not ask to E-mail or print out references at the convention.
+You will not have the ability to print your materials at the con.
+(It will be possible to submit Work-in-progress photos via Discord or Google Drive)

 - Hall Costume Contest judging is not open to the public.
 Only entrants, designers, those for support/anxiety, a handler for larger/bulky costumes, and parents or children will be allowed inside the judging room.
 NO photography other than official Otakon Photography is permitted within the judging or staging room.

-- All Hall Costume Contest participants will have the option to take part in the Hall Costume Contest Fashion Show during the Masquerade.
+- All Hall Costume Contest participants will have the option to take part in the Hall Costume Contest Catwalk during the Masquerade.
 Our staff will provide more information to you during your judging appointment, so please let us know if you would like to participate at that time.

 - Each contestant may only enter one costume into the Hall Costume Contest.
 One or more designers may design and construct costumes for an individual or for a group who serve as model/models.
 The group will be considered as one entry.
 The designer(s) must be present at the judging to explain the construction techniques used.
 If this is a group presentation, the designer(s) may also wear a costume.

 Any participant who will be participating in the Hall Costume Contest Catwalk at the beginning of Masquerade must adhere to additional rules: